 I have always loved languages and traveling to new places.
 I have lived in Spain and Italy and love the people and cultures.
 I have two masters degrees, one in Education from Dominican University and the other in Spanish Linguistics from University of Illinois at Chicago.
 I also have my ESL endorsement and enjoy teaching reading.
 Reading opens the door to all learning.
 I have taught Spanish and Italian to all ages.
 I enjoy using music and stories to create memorable learning experiences and help in verbal proficiency.
 Developing a meaningful connection and making it fun enhances learning languages.
 I love reading, singing and playing guitar, juggling, zumba and playing volleyball.

-Elmhurst College - BS, Psychology /Spanish
+Undergraduate Degree: Elmhurst College - Bachelor of Science, Psychology /Spanish

 Elementary School Math

 What is your teaching philosophy?

 I am student-centered.
 The students' interests and goals determine the content of lessons.
 The students' learning preferences and comprehension of concepts set the pace.
 Student success is essential.